 Can you think of a brand that first launched in the U.S. and then became popular in other countries?
 FacebookTM did this very thing!
 Without a solid understanding of business and international marketing strategy, it becomes nearly impossible to be successful and stand out from the crowd.
-In this course, you'll find out how business and marketing works around the world!
-You will learn about topics such as regulations, market research, marketing plans, global trends, buying and selling internationally.
-In addition, you will learn expectations, best practices, sales planning, building a clientele that becomes long-term buyers, and how to stay motivated to sell, sell, sell!
-If sales management is your goal, you will learn about management styles, how to find, hire, train, motivate, and compensate your team.
+Discover how business and marketing works around the world.
+You'll learn about topics such as regulations, market research, marketing plans, global trends, buying and selling internationally, and more.

-Prerequisites: MRK200
+Prerequisites: MRK210